-In addition to concertizing throughout the United States, Greg regularly performs with orchestras as both a soloist and professional ensemble member.
-In 2018, Greg will be the organist for three performances of Janáček’s Glagolitic Mass with the Madison Symphony Orchestra.
+Greg concertizes with the Madison Symphony Orchestra and throughout the United States.
+In addition, Greg regularly performs with orchestras as both a soloist and professional ensemble member.
+Highlights of the upcoming 2018–2019 season include recitals at the Abingdon Arts Series in Virginia and Wingate University in North Carolina, as well as performances at venues in Fort Lauderdale, San Diego, Houston, and New York City.
+Greg will also be the featured organist with the Jacksonville Symphony in October.
 In 2017, he performed with the Florida Orchestra and was the featured guest soloist with the Ridgewood Symphony in 2016.
 Greg was the organist in the Metropolitan Opera’s 2014 production of Faust.
-He also performed twice that year with the New World Symphony, including in a performance of Lukas Foss’s Phorion under Michael Tilson Thomas.
+He also performed twice that year with the New World Symphony, including in a performance of Lukas Foss’s Phorion conducted by Michael Tilson Thomas.
 In 2012, Greg played Strauss’s Alpine Symphony with the MET Orchestra in Carnegie Hall conducted by Semyon Bychkov and performed Poulenc’s Organ Concerto with the Miami Symphony Orchestra in 2011.

-A native of Miami, Florida, Greg was most recently the Music Director and Organist at the Episcopal Church of St. Matthew and St. Timothy in New York City.
-A Cuban-American and a native Spanish speaker, became the Music Director and Organist of Corpus Christi Catholic Church in Miami at age 15, and has served as the summer organist for San Pedro Apostol Church in Ramales de la Victoria, Spain.
+A recipient of the inaugural Kovner Fellowship, Greg received his Bachelor’s and Master’s degrees, as well as an Artist Diploma, from the Juilliard School as a student of Paul Jacobs.
+Before moving to Madison, Greg was most recently the Music Director and Organist at the Episcopal Church of St. Matthew and St. Timothy in New York City.
+A Cuban-American and native Spanish speaker from Miami, FL, Greg became the Music Director and Organist of Corpus Christi Catholic Church in Miami at age 15, and has served as the summer organist for San Pedro Apostol Church in Ramales de la Victoria, Spain.